 Children and adults may respond better to ibuprofen which needs to be given with solid food.
 Ibuprofen can be given every 6 hours.
 You may also alternate the ibuprofen with Tylenol, which can be given every 4 hours.
 The Children's Benadryl liquid can be used before and/or after the stretch if needed.
-Chloraseptic sore throat spray can also be used for the first few days as well to numb the areas.
+Chloraseptic sore throat spray can also be used for the first few days to numb the areas.
 Ice chips in the area, lots of popsicles, and soft foods feel good.
-There are no food restrictions but chewier food may cause more soreness while eating.
+There are no food restrictions but chewier foods may cause more soreness while eating.
 It is not unusual to get some bleeding with the tongue stretch if there is tension in the tongue or floor of the mouth.
 Use wet gauze to hold on the area.
 A cold wet black tea bag on the area will also quickly stop bleeding in the mouth by the action of the tannic acid in the black tea.
 You may keep some wet black tea bags in the refrigerator for the first week to use with stretches.
-The first week focus on keeping the tongue tip just behind the top teeth and the rest of the tongue should be suctioned to the palate at rest.
+The first week's focus is on keeping the tongue tip just behind the top teeth and the rest of the tongue should be suctioned to the palate at rest.
 After the first few days, it will actually feel better to stretch more and this is a good time to start strengthening exercises (Myo exercises PDF in aftercare education).
 Every mouth is different and when we see you for follow up, we may recommend seeing a chiropractor that works in the mouth to help with tension and/or a Myofunctional therapist to help build tongue muscle strength and coordination.